econforte/MavFC2018/docs/userhelp.md

 ![im1](https://cloud.githubusercontent.com/assets/25069295/25438439/139eb0c6-2a5f-11e7-9c4c-76b5276625a5.JPG)

 1. The "MAVFC" button redirects to the homepage.
 2. The "Pages" button is a dropdown list of all pages on site.
+This was disabled for this version of the food computer, but exists in earlier versions.
 3. The "Food Computer List" button redirects to a list of food computers.
 4. The "Experiment List" button redirects to a list of food experiments.
 5. The "Search Experiments" search bar allows for search-by-name of experiments.
 Upon valid search,